Jiaolong YANG (杨蛟龙) (?)

 Bio

 I'm currently a Principal Researcher and Research Manager in the Microsoft Research Asia (MSRA) Lab located in Beijing, China.
-I lead a team to do research and development in 3D Computer Vision and AI, focusing on 3D reconstruction and generation, human face & body rendering, immersive AI experiences, and spatial AI embodiments.
+I lead a team to do research and development in 3D Computer Vision and AI, focusing on 3D reconstruction and generation, human face & body modelling, immersive AI experiences, and physical AI embodiments.
 Part of my research has been transfered to various Microsoft Products such as Microsoft Cognitive Services, Windows Hello, Microsoft XiaoIce, etc. I serve as the program committee member/reviewer for major computer vision conferences and journals including CVPR/ICCV/ECCV/TPAMI/IJCV, the Area Chair for CVPR/ICCV/ECCV/WACV/MM, and the Associate Editor for the International Journal on Computer Vision (IJCV).

 Before joining MSRA in Sep 2016, I received dual PhD degrees from The Australian National University (Advisor: Prof. Hongdong Li) and Beijing Institute of Technology (Advisor: Prof. Yunde Jia) in 2016.
 I was a research intern at MSRA from Nov 2015 to Mar 2016 (Mentor: Dr. Gang Hua), and was an visiting graduate researcher at Harvard University between Jul 2016 and Aug 2016 (Host: Dr. Deqing Sun).
-I received the Excellent PhD Thesis Award from China Society of Image and Graphics (中国图形图像学会优博) in 2017 (4 recipients in China), and the Best Paper Award from IEEE VR/TVCG 2022.
+I received the Excellent PhD Thesis Award from China Society of Image and Graphics (中国图形图像学会优博) in 2017 (4 recipients in China), and the Best Paper Award of IEEE VR/TVCG 2022.

 Publications (Google Scholar)